Sunday 5 September 2010

 Cambridge Arts Picture House.
 Sometimes it has one of those movies you really want to see again and a DVD just wouldn't be the same.

 Don't forget the final alternative.
-Each bedroom has a DVD player so you can rent a movie or bring one with you or watch one of the ones we have left for you, buy a box of Maltesers and a decent bottle of wine and snuggle up for an early night.
+Each bedroom has a TV so you can rent a movie or download one as we have all learnt to do with Lockdown, buy a box of Maltesers and a decent bottle of wine and snuggle up for an early night.
 If you do this on your first night, by the time you have feasted on bacon, sausages and eggs for brekkie the following day you will be completely relaxed and in holiday mode while the long haul travellers are still trying to get comfortable at 36,000 feet; and that's assuming they have taken off by then.